lokonnek/The-effect-of-atypical-exemplars-on-the-manual-response-in-a-categorization-task-REPLICATION/README.md

 ## Overwiew of accessable materials

-Here you will find an short introduction for your orientation in our repository.
+Here you will find an short introduction for your orientation in our repository. <br>
-In the folder analysis we provide you with the script for our statistical analysis.
+In the folder analysis we provide you with the script for our statistical analysis.<br>

-In the folder materials we provide you with the script for our experiment, the used stimuli and the images and graphs used in our final report.
+In the folder materials we provide you with the script for our experiment, the used stimuli and the images and graphs used in our final report.<br>

-In the folder data we provide the raw data we accumulated through our pilot study and our final study.
+In the folder data we provide the raw data we accumulated through our pilot study and our final study. <br>

-In the folder manuscript we provide our final report, our preregistration report and our experimental design.
+In the folder manuscript we provide our final report, our preregistration report and our experimental design.<br>
 We hope you find everything to your convenience.

 ## Original paper
-Our study is based upon parts of the study 'Graded motor responses in the time	course of categorizing atypical exemplars'by Dale et. al. and was published in 2007 in 'Memory & Cognition'.
+Our study is based upon parts of the study 'Graded motor responses in the time	course of categorizing atypical exemplars'by Dale et. al. and was published in 2007 in 'Memory & Cognition'. <br>
 Have a look at the full original paper:
 [pdf](https://link.springer.com/content/pdf/10.3758/BF03195938.pdf)